 - Improve proprioception and balance

-We suggest you to consult PAIN FREE PHYSIOTHERAPY CLINIC to understand your condition better and avail better treatment from experts at our clinic.
+We suggest you consult PAIN-FREE PHYSIOTHERAPY CLINIC to understand your condition better and avail better treatment from experts at our clinic.

-Points to consider to reduce risk of developing Pes Anserinus bursitis/tendonitis include:
+Points to consider to reduce the risk of developing Pes Anserinus Tendonitis include:

 - Correction of exercise technique